attilakundev/osm-rcaf/test/unit_tests_for_fixer.md

 - ☑ Split one way road, order is swapped, has some backward roled road pieces (handling of these: if it's not a biking path, then make the backward member forward, and reverse its nodes.
 According to OSM wiki, reverse role is used at bike paths if they're going the opposite direction than what the road originally heads to, especially if it's one-way)
 - ☑ Split one way road, order and the starting way is swapped
 - [?]
-Split road but it doesn't have the forward roles given and not one-way.
+Split road, but it doesn't have the forward roles given and not one-way.
 It's a good question if this can be fixed, depending the order of the relation. if the continuation and not the other side comes, that side will be literally neglected.
 ---
 - ☑ Closed roundabout correct roles wrong order
 - ☑ Closed roundabout correct roles correct order